How to Prepare for Section 603 of Secure Act 2.0: An Implementation Plan

 • Stronger security: Finch is a pass-through system, which means that it does not store any sensitive data.
 This reduces the risk of data breaches and compliance violations.

-• Confident compliance: Finch lets you set predefined rules and algorithms for retirement plan data—such as age and income—so you can check for compliance with contribution limits and eligibility criteria.
+• Confident compliance: Finch lets you set predefined rules and algorithms for retirement plan data—such as age and income—so you can easily check for compliance with contribution limits and eligibility criteria.
 You can also flag any non-compliant data for further review and action.

 • Strong security: Finch uses industry-standard security measures to protect data privacy and security.